 Dr. James Hess, professor of psychology and chair of the School of Behavioral Sciences at Black Hills State University, pledged a $1 million gift to BHSU to establish the School of Behavioral Sciences Make a Difference Initiative.
 In exchange for scholarship funds, students will be challenged to plan and implement sustainable community projects designed to make a difference in the lives of others.

-$3,500 scholarships can be awarded.
+Full, in-state tuition scholarships can be awarded.
 In addition to the scholarship, each recipient will receive up to $2,500 for student projects.

 To contribute to the Make a Difference Initiative, contact Black Hills State University Advancement at 605.642.6385.

 Contact any of these MADI Committee Members well ahead of the deadline for information and application assistance!